besa-vinceadrian/Quirx-JavaFX/README.md

 - Jakarta Mail libraries

 4. **Database Setup:**
-- Configure SQL Server and expose it using ngrok
+- Configure SQL Server and expose it using Zero Tier One
 - Update JDBC credentials in your source code

 5. **Run the Application**